 As a mom who’s recently breastfed a child, I was pumped (heh) to hear about some new innovations arriving in the form of the Elvie breast pump.
-It comes from the makers of the revolutionary Kegel trainer (from all of us who’ve had babies, thank you for that!) and is wearable, silent, cordless, and bluetooth-enabled.
+It comes from the makers of the revolutionary Elvie Kegel trainer (from all of us who’ve had babies, thank you for that!) and is wearable, silent, cordless, and bluetooth-enabled.
 Intrigued?
 So was I.

 The Elvie nestles discreetly into most nursing bras and draws power from a rechargeable battery–not a cord that forces you to sit arm’s length from an outlet.
 Plus it’s controlled by an app on your phone that also tracks the volume of milk you’re producing in real-time.

-As much as I want to fall in love with Elvie, the $479 (for a double unit) price tag dampens my enthusiasm a bit.
-And I was also hoping for more progress on the actual suction mechanism, which as far as I can tell hasn’t changed from earlier models (AKA, the same technology originally used to milk cows.
+As much as I want to fall in love with Elvie, the $499 pricetag at Target for a double unit, or $279 for a single Elvie Breast Pump at Bed Bath & Beyond dampens my enthusiasm a bit.
+And I was also hoping for more progress on the actual suction mechanism, which as far as I can tell hasn’t changed from earlier models — A.K.A. the same technology originally used to milk cows.